New Holland, Ohio: Train Wreck

-Village Government
+Village government

-First records of government date back to 1802.
+The first records of government date back to 1802.
 This was an abstract deed which listed the Mayor of Four Corners as John McDonald.
 The next date in the abstract which lists the mayor's name is March 14, 1837, and he was Francis Wilson.
 Also, Reverend Wilson is connected with the date of November 18, 1835, as mayor.

 The first completed records of city government date back to April 6, 1869, when the first council chamber was organized.
 W.W.
 Blanedin was the mayor and council members were G.W.
 Gooley, S.R.
 Collier, J.M.
 Turner, and Henry Judy.
 S.S.
 McCallister was the recorder and J.D.
 Miller, by appointment, was the Marshall.
 Council met at McCafferty's hall on Saturday evening at seven o'clock.

 Many records have been destroyed, misplaced, or are unavailable so that a complete list of mayors is not available.
 This is as complete as could be gathered: